China pursues technological "independence" and fuels global unrest - ExBulletin

 SMIC wants to buy and upgrade ASML’s latest machine, but the Dutch government has not yet agreed.

-ASML spokeswoman Monica Mors said in an email that she would wait for their decision.
+“We wait for their decision,” ASML spokeswoman Monica Mors said in an email.

 Contributed by Beijing AP researcher Yu Bing and UN AP writer Edith M. Lederer.